ratatui/ratatui-website/src/tutorial/counter-app/event.md

 We have to do a few different things set ourselves up, so let's take things one step at a time.

-First, instead of polling, we are going to introduce channels to get the key presses asynchronously and send them over a channel.
-We will then receive on the channel in the `main` loop.
+First, instead of polling, we are going to introduce channels to get the key presses "in the background" and send them over a channel.
+We will then receive these events on the channel in the `main` loop.

-First, let's create an `Event` enum to handle the different kinds of events that can occur:
+Let's create an `Event` enum to handle the different kinds of events that can occur:

 ```rust
 use crossterm::event::{KeyEvent, MouseEvent};